 - Ultrasound Imaging

-Several of the radiology course electives offer a more in-depth introduction to a radiology sub-specialty.
+Several of the Radiology course electives offer a more in-depth introduction to a Radiology sub-specialty.
 Typically, students who are interested in Radiology as a career take the Diagnostic Radiology (RADI-850A) elective, and then return for another rotation in a more specific elective in which they spend all four weeks.

-The final grade of each student is determined by three measurable results:
+Final grades are determined by three measurable results:

 - Faculty Evaluations

 - Grade on Oral Presentation

 - Grade on Final Written Examination (Diagnostic Radiology students only)

 How to Apply?

 To schedule a clerkship elective, you can register with the Online Access to Student Information and Scheduling (OASIS) program if you are a University of Arizona medical student or contact the Office of Medical Student Education, Student Affairs.
 If you are a fourth-year medical student from a visiting institution, please utilize the Visiting Student Application Service (VSAS) to schedule your rotation.